Mpox (previously called Monkeypox)

 - Mpox should be considered when children or adolescents present with a rash that could be consistent with the disease, especially if epidemiologic criteria are present.

 - Young children, children with eczema and other skin conditions, and children with immunocompromising conditions may be at increased risk of severe disease.

 - Treatment should be considered on a case-by-case basis for children and adolescents with suspected or confirmed mpox who are at risk of severe disease or who develop complications of mpox.
 Tecovirimat is the first-line medication to treat mpox, including in children and adolescents.

 - Children and adolescents with exposure to people with suspected or confirmed mpox may be eligible for post-exposure prophylaxis (PEP) with vaccination, immune globulin, or antiviral medication.

 To learn more about how mpox can affect children, visit the CDC Clinical Considerations for Mpox in Children and Adolescents webpage, and the American Academy of Pediatrics Mpox FAQs.

 Pregnancy and Breastfeeding

-Schools, Child Care and Other Congregate Settings
+Schools, Child Care, Workplaces and Other Congregate Settings

 Congregate living settings are facilities or other housing where people who are not related reside in close proximity and share at least one common room.
 This includes correctional and detention facilities, homeless shelters, group homes, college dormitories, and residential substance use treatment facilities.
-If a staff member, volunteer, or resident of a congregate living setting has a monkeypox virus infection, transmission could occur to others.
-See Considerations for Reducing Monkeypox Transmission in Congregate Living Settings for more information.
+If a staff member, volunteer, or resident of a congregate living setting has a mpox virus infection, transmission could occur to others.
+See Considerations for Reducing Mpox Transmission in Congregate Living Settings for more information.